mezo-org/musd/docs/README.md

 Flow of Funds

-1. Redeemer deposits MUSD into Borrower Operation contract
+1. Redeemer deposits MUSD into Borrower Operation contract.
-2. MUSD is burnt
+2. MUSD is burnt.
-3. BTC is sent to the Redeemer
+3. BTC is sent to the Redeemer.
-4. Redemption fee is sent to PCV
+4. Redemption fee is sent to PCV.

 #### Full Loan Redemption